Who are we?http://www.lancashirerigs.org.uk/2018/01/30/is-escorts-a-scam/

 Lancashire RIGS Group was set up in 1991.
 The Group works particularly closely with English Nature, Lancashire County Council, Lancashire Wildlife Trust, The Environment Agency and United Utilities plc.
 Our work is co-ordinated with other RIGS groups nationally through The Association of UK RIGS Groups Porn discount offers.

 Membership is welcomed from anyone interested in geoconservation and you do not need to be a trained geologist: we can use a wide variety of skills from typing to managing a database or helping to prepare educational materials.
-We meet regularly at the offices of Lancashire Wildlife Trust in Bamber Bridge, Preston.
+We meet monthly at the offices of Lancashire Wildlife Trust in Bamber Bridge, Preston.

 What do we do?

 • Identifying, surveying and recording geological sites and landforms

 • Selection, designation and conservation of RIGS by using Chicbabes Cambridge at the East Midlands area.

 • Promoting awareness, understanding and appreciation of Lancashire’s geology and scenery